instana/content/ibmmq/README.md

 ## Usage of the IBM MQ connection test tool

-- You need to export JAVA_HOME before the tool is invoked.
+- You need to export the `JAVA_HOME` before you use the IBM MQ connection test tool.

-- You can get the whole usage with the command: ./testMQ.sh -help
+- You can obtain the usage with the command: ./testMQ.sh -help

 - To use the IBM MQ connection test tool in the local binding mode, run the following sample command:
 ./testMQ.sh -m <qmgr-name> -a <lib-path> [-q <queueName>]